lemire/FrameOfReference/README.md

 range of values using a technique called Frame of Reference (Goldstein et al. 1998).
 It should run fast even though it is written in simple C++.

+Code from this library is part [Apache Arrow](https://github.com/apache/arrow) and Apache Impala.

 ## Code usage :

 Given an array of 32-bit integers, you can compress it as follows: